Emerging Leader Program

 Since its inception in 1988, Boston College's Emerging Leader Program (ELP) has become the flagship program for first-year students to join.
 ELP is a one-year leadership development program for a select group of 50 first-year students.
 It is designed to enhance leadership skills and potential; foster interpersonal, social, ethical and moral development; and instill an attitude of social awareness and responsibility.

-In the late spring of each year, the Student Programs Office sends a letter and application to all members of the incoming class.
+In the late spring of each year, the Office of Student Involvement sends a letter and application to all members of the incoming class.
 The application is comprised of four essay questions.
 Prior leadership experience is not a prerequisite; commitment and desire are the most important qualifications.
 The application process is competitive; a typical year yields over 200 applications, and only 50 students are selected.

 At the beginning of the academic year, the students who have been selected for the program spend two days on Cape Cod for a team building retreat.
 At the retreat, two sophomore, junior, or senior class facilitators who work with the program throughout the year are assigned to each group.
 The facilitators are usually, but not exclusively, students who have completed ELP and have proven themselves to be effective leaders on campus.
 Facilitators are recruited and selected early in the spring semester of each year.

 During the academic year, students meet weekly on Tuesday evenings with the large group to explore a wide variety of topics in experiential, lecture, and discussion formats.
 They are also required to become involved in at least one activity on campus, participate in community service on a regular basis, and develop a service project with their small group.
 Topics are discussed within the context of the Social Change Model of Leadership, and include values clarification, ethical leadership, teamwork and decision making, organizational behavior, diversity, intercultural awareness, social justice, and volunteerism, among others.